RaymondNymark/JPN-Web-Dictionary/README.md

 # JPN-Web-Dictionary
- ASP.NET Blazor dictionary for ENG/JPN
+An online dictionary for English-Japanese, using the public JMDict project for the dictionary data.
+Created using ASP.NET Blazor, currently Work-in-Progress. 🙂